Who they are

 - access data within the week of its publication, and like to see it timestamped

 They have a strong idea of what they are looking for but sometimes have to search for it.

 They are less likely to view written reports as they only want data.

 They transform data to meet their needs.
-If geographic boundaries don’t match what they are looking for, they’ll create their own.
+If geographic boundaries do not match what they are looking for, they will create their own.

 How they find information

 These users prefer to access data via a desktop computer.
 They will download entire datasets and prefer to use Json, XLS or CSV formats.

 What they like